Estimating the Variance of Measurement Errors in Running Variables of Sharp Regression Discontinuity Designs: Model

 where $\theta^{(0)}$ is initialized outside the loop.
 By the inequality \eqref{eq:ineq}, the objective function increases monotonically along with the iterations, and hence converges to a local maximum provided that it is bounded.
 Note that, since the algorithm only ensures the convergence to a local maximum, the outcome may vary by choice of the initial value, $\theta^{(0)}$.

-Maximizing the Q-function tends to be computationally inexpensive and stable than maximizing the likelihood function directly.
-In particular, for many distributions that have closed formulas for the parameter estimates, the maximization step \eqref{eq:maxstep} does not require numerical optimization routines.
+Iterative maximization of the Q-function tends to be computationally more efficient and stable than maximizing the likelihood function directly.
+In particular, for the distributions such that the maximum likelihood parameter estimator is analytically solvable, the update \eqref{eq:maxstep} also has a closed-form expression.
 We illustrate a case where $X$ follows the Gaussian distribution and $U$ the Laplace distribution below.

 \begin{example}

 Suppose $X$ follows the Gaussian distribution and $U$ the Laplace distribution, {\it i.e.},

 Note that $\Var(U) = \sigma^2$.